integreat-io/map-transform/README.md

 think of it – the transform object itself too).
 This is explained in detail below.

+#### A not on undefined and null

+MapTransform will treat `undefined` as a value that is not set, and so a transform object will not be applied to it.
+So if an `undefined` value meets a transform object, it will produce `undefined`, regardsless of the shape of the transform object.

+This is not the case for `null`, though.
+MapTransform treats `null` as a value, an intended nothing, and will apply a transform object to it, even though it will most likely produce nothing but default values.
+To change this behavior, set `mutateNull: false` on the `options` object passed to MapTransform.
+This will essentially make MapTransform treat `null` the same way as `undefined` when it comes to the transform object.

 ### Transform pipeline

 The idea of the transform pipeline, is that you describe a set of